dkirkby/E4S/projects/Chatter.md

 ```
 However, the received values (1,1,0,1 in this example) will be constantly changing, instead of showing the actual transmitted values of (1,0,1,0).
 Try disconnecting the communictions jumper wire between the transmitter GP21 and receiver GP20: the received values should now always be (0,0,0,0) which indicates that at least the bus is doing something.

 In order to get your reciever working correctly, you will need to fill in the three `...` sections in the code, following the instructions in the comments.
 Think about why the code sleeps for a `HALF_BIT_DURATION` before sampling each bit of the message.
-When your receiver code is working, you should see the following repeated sequence of print output in the Mu Serial window:
+When your receiver code is working, you should see the following repeated sequence of print output in the editor Shell window:
 ```
 idle start
 min idle completed